-The US tax code is complex and can be confusing even for a person who takes the time to read it.
+The US tax code is complex and can be confusing even for someone who takes the time to read it.
 Having a professional who can handle tax matters for you can save you considerable stress and money.
-If you decide to deal with your tax returns yourself, you could leave money on the table due to missed tax breaks.
+If you decide to deal with your tax returns, you could leave money on the table due to missed tax breaks.

 How do I choose an IRS tax advisor?

 Hiring an IRS tax advisor gives you an advantage.
 How do you find the right expert, though?
 What makes a tax consultant worth your money?
-A good tax professional should do more than just file your taxes.
-Any individual with an IRS PTIN (Prepare Tax Identification number) can prepare returns.
+A good tax professional should do more than file your taxes.
+Individuals with an IRS PTIN (Prepare Tax Identification number) can prepare returns.
 Therefore, you need to look for a lot more.

 This IRS advisor checklist can help you.
-This guide highlights some of the essentials to consider in looking for the right IRS Tax advisor for you.
+This guide highlights some of the essentials to consider when looking for the right IRS Tax advisor.

 IRS Advisor Checklist: Picking an IRS Tax Advisor